RohithYogi/Online-Book-Renting-application/README.md

 # Software Engineering - Project
-Basic implementation of bike and car renting application
+Book renting application implementation
 Creating a webpage                                                                                                                and Implementing both frontend and backend for this application
+Languages used :
+  html
+  css
+  javascript
+  php
+  mysql